dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2017.md

 - https://github.com/dotnet/roslyn/issues/20873 In Roslyn 2.3, the `includePrivateMembers` parameter of the `EmitOptions` constructor was changed to use `true` as its default value.
 This is a binary compatibility break.
 So clients using this API may have to re-compile, to pick up the new default value.
 An update will include a mitigation (ignoring the old default value when trying to emit a full assembly).

 - https://github.com/dotnet/roslyn/issues/21582 In C# 7.1, when the default literal was introduced, it was accepted on the left-hand-side of a null-coalescing operator.
 For instance, in `default ??
 1`.
-In C# 7.2, this compiler bug was fixed to match the specification.
+In C# 7.2, this compiler bug was fixed to match the specification, and an error is produced instead ("Operator '??' cannot be applied to operand 'default'").